GowthamKK25/ETL-Project/README.md

-Finding Data
+Finding Data:
-Found data
+Where and what was the found data?

-Data Cleanup & Analysis
+Data Cleanup & Analysis:
+What steps were taking in the data cleanup prcoess.

 Project Report
 - Submit Final Report that describes following: